lusergit/lusergit.github.io/_posts/2025-08-03-stereo-streamer.md

 ##  ♪(/_ _ )/♪
 This is not an interesting story, it's rather a story of how over-complicating things and find solution to non-problems sometimes is also rewarding.

 I recently bought a stereo from a flea market nearby.
 It was incredibly cheap and I bought it mostly for its aesthetic.
-It's an old [Sony FH-414](https://www.reddit.com/r/vintageaudio/comments/wgtrlr/is_the_fh414_any_good_i_was_browsing_my_local/) (<- link to a reddit post saying that is actually not that good), which serves its purpose: look vintage.
+It's an old [Sony FH-414](https://www.reddit.com/r/vintageaudio/comments/wgtrlr/is_the_fh414_any_good_i_was_browsing_my_local/) (<- link to a reddit post saying that is actually not that good),

+{% include image.html url='/assets/images/Sony_FH-414.png' description='Sony FH-414' source='hifi-wiki' source_url='https://www.hifi-wiki.de/index.php/Sony_FH-414' %}

+which serves its purpose: look vintage.
 The sound is not that great and the tape player/recorder break (which seems to be a common problem of this model).

 I also happen to have a spare [Raspberry Pi 3b](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/).
 I used to leave it on to stream legitimately downloaded content in my LAN trough _dlna_ (all hail our lord and savior (formerly) [minidlna](https://wiki.archlinux.org/title/ReadyMedia)) but nowadays it's just an overpriced paperweight.